ChrstphrHll/npc_gen/students/Natylie Rathal.md

 ---
 ### Description
 - 5th year Elf Barbarian in Jettenia
-- wavy strawberry blond hair that's hanging down to their legs, Pale Gray eyes, and Tan skin
+- short straight white hair that's plain, Pale Gray eyes, and Tan skin
 - Is Pleasant and Emotional, and has Speed as their ideal

 ### Organizations